dr-jam/GamePlatforms/GamePitches.md

 ## Key Features of a Good Pitch

+Questions to answer when evaluating your idea for pitch:
 * Is it novel?
 * Is there an audience?
 * Is it feasible?
 * Do you have a team capable of completing a project?
 * Do you come across as someone who others would want to work with?
+* Is this the right opportunity?
+* Is this is the right time?
+* Is this the right game?

 Framing your pitch ([from Rami Ismail](https://www.gdcvault.com/play/1020877/In-3-Sentences-or-Less)):
 * Structure: